-Vario has an Alouette helicopter kit that uses Sky Fox mechanics.
-It has a 69" length, 12 1/2" width, 7 3/4" height and is made from stainless steel.
+Vario has a RC Alouette helicopter kit that uses Sky Fox mechanics.
+It has a 69 in. length, 12 1/2 in. width, 7 3/4 in. height and is made from stainless steel.

-Kavan's Alouette helicopter has a length of 40", a width of 6 1/2" and a rotor diameter of 42 1/2".
+Kavan's RC Alouette helicopter has a length of 40 in., a width of 6 1/2" in. and a rotor diameter of 42 1/2 in.
 It can be found at various websites and eBay from time to time.